iam-jun/reactjs-todo-hasura/README.md

    - Once you have completed the task, commit your changes to a new branch in your forked repository.

 2. **Push Your Changes:**
-   - Push your changes to your forked repository on GitHub.
+   - After pushing your changes, create a pull request from your forked repository back to the original repository.

-3. **Submit Your Repository URL:**
-   - Submit the URL of your forked repository with your changes for review.

 ### Evaluation Criteria